jaspector

 Next-business-day inspections availableInspector office hours by appointment only

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Albany Planning and Development Services - Development Services (Permitting and Inspection) before applying.
+Source: City of Albany Planning and Development Services - Development Services (Permitting and Inspection) ↗

 Additions, remodels and repair, new single-family residences, new multi-family residences, new commercial work, civil site plans, electrical, fire sprinklers, HVAC, plumbing, signs, accessory structures or decks, cell towers, swimming pools, solar panels, office trailers, and demolition.
 Projects valued at $0 to $99 require a permit with no fee.

-Typical processing time is Allow ten business days for application review before permit issuance.
+Building permit processing times in Albany, GA typically run Allow ten business days for application review before permit issuance.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Albany, GA.
 The following work is generally exempt: One-story detached accessory structures up to 32 square feet; Fences not over 8 feet high; Retaining walls not over 4 feet unless supporting surcharge; Water tanks up to 5,000 gallons within stated proportions; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Above-ground prefabricated pools less than 24 inches deep; Swings and playground equipment; Qualifying window awnings; Detached decks up to 200 square feet not attached to dwelling, not over 30 inches above grade, and not serving required exit door; Minor electrical, gas, mechanical, and plumbing repairs: temporary decorative lighting, overcurrent-device replacement in same location, certain low-voltage work, portable appliances, replacement of minor parts not affecting approval, clearing stoppages, leak repairs not requiring concealed pipe replacement or fixture rearrangement; Commercial: qualifying small accessory structures, fences not over 8 feet, certain retaining walls, qualifying water tanks, sidewalks and driveways, painting and finish work, temporary stage sets, qualifying above-ground pools, shade cloth structures for nursery or agricultural purposes, swings and playground equipment for detached one- and two-family dwellings, qualifying awnings, non-fixed movable fixtures or partitions under listed height; Commercial electrical, gas, mechanical, plumbing: limited minor repair, portable appliance, temporary testing, and leak-clearing categories.
 Note: Residential and commercial exemptions are listed separately with detailed conditions.
 See Albany's exemption sheets for specific requirements.
+When in doubt, confirm with the local building department before starting work.